Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 For the full details of the standard hardware please see [here](https://github.com/paritytech/substrate/pull/5848)

-- <strong>CPU</strong> - Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz
+- **CPU** - Intel(R) Core(TM) i7-7700K CPU @ 4.20GHz
-- <strong>Storage</strong> - A NVMe solid state drive.
+- **Storage** - A NVMe solid state drive.
 Should be reasonably sized to deal with blockchain growth.
 Starting around 80GB - 160GB will be okay for the first six months of Polkadex, but will need to be re-evaluated every six months.
-- <strong>Memory</strong> - 64GB
+- **Memory** - 64GB

 The specs posted above are by no means the minimum specs that you could use when running a validator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to match up to other validators that are running the standard.